-B. ANGULAR PLANES ANGULAR PLANE REQUIREMENTS The angular plane shall apply in the direction indicated by the arrows.
-Unless otherwise noted, the beginning of the plane is from property line on which the angular plan designation is located as shown on the Schedule.
-1. All portions of the building must be located within the height limits set by a line that extends upwards at 45 degrees from a point 1.8 metres above the applicable property line 2.
-Notwithstanding the above, no portion of the building shall be located closer to the applicable property line than the minimum setback.
-All portions of the building must be located within the height limits set by a fine that extends upward at 45 degrees from a point 6,0 metres above the applicable property line Notwithstanding the above, no portion of the building shall be located closer to the applicable property line than the minimum setback.
-Any portion of the building above 11.5 metres in height shall be within the height limit set by a line that extends upwards at 45 degrees from the base of the main building wall closest to the street.
-Any portion of the building above 11.5 metres in height shall be within the height limit set by a line that extends upwards at 45 degrees from the applicable properly line No portion of the building shall be located closer to the applicable property line than the minimum setback V688860 Any portion of the building above 20.0 metres in height shall be within the height limit set by a line that extends upwards at 45 degrees from a point 20.0 metres above the applicable property line 900000 All portions of the buildings must be located within the height limits set by a line that extends upwards at 45 degrees from the westerly limit of the Thomas Street right-of-way.
-Notwithstanding the above; no portion of the building shall be located closer to the applicable property line than the minimum setback
+B. ANGULAR PLANES AND BUILDING STEPBACKS

+ANGULAR PLANE The coupler plane will apply in a perallol fashion to the closest effecting property fashion to the property in which the first in located REQUIREMENTS All parties of the heliating must be located within the parties of the heliating must be located within from a palet 1.5 mains offers the applicable properly line.
+Manufactured as the shown, as parties of the heliating shall be located stone to the applicable properly line than the minimum sufficial.
+All performs of the building must be located within the begint finite set by a line that usined upward of 42 degrees time a point 50 centures above the applicable property line Note-literaturaling the obove, no portion of the building shall be located places to the nearest property line than the minimum status.
+Any parties of the building above 11.5 metres in height shall be within the height limit set by at line that extends upworks at 65 degrees from the base of the main building wall closest to the street Any portion of the building above 11.5 metrus in height shall be within the height limit set by a line that extends represent at 45 degrees from the applicable property line 2.
+No portion of the heighting shall be incented closer to the applicable property line than the enhance setback x x x x Any perties of the building above 20.0 matrix in height shall be within the height limit set by a line that extends upseted at 45 degrees from a paint 20.0 matrix above the applicable properly line.